Kingxukai/linux/Documentation/trace/rv/monitor_wip.rst

 -----------

-The wakeup in preemptive (wip) monitor is a sample per-cpu monitor that verifies if the wakeup events always take place with preemption disabled::
+The wakeup in preemptive (wip) monitor is a sample per-cpu monitor that verifies if the woke wakeup events always take place with preemption disabled::

                      |